 Formation of lead sulfate and methods to mitigate it.

-Maintenance of Lead-acid Cells:
+Maintenance of Lead-Acid Cells:

 Practices to prolong battery life.